CuarzoSoftware/Louvre/doxygen/md/Environment.md

 ## Wayland Configuration

-By default, Louvre uses the `wayland-0` Unix domain socket for Wayland communication.
-If you need to customize this socket's name, you can employ the **LOUVRE_WAYLAND_DISPLAY** environment variable.
-For instance, you can change it to a name like `wayland-1`.
+By default, Louvre uses the `wayland-2` Unix domain socket for Wayland communication.
+If you need to override this socket's name, you can employ the **LOUVRE_WAYLAND_DISPLAY** environment variable.

 Keep in mind that for clients to successfully establish a connection, you must also update the **WAYLAND_DISPLAY** environment variable to match the chosen value.